 Welcome to our Board of Directors

-Mark lives together with his partner and their two children in Cleckheaton and has been involved as a school governor for over six years.
+Mark lives together with his partner and their two children in Cleckheaton and was previously involved as a school governor for over six years.

 Marie joins the team as a Director for SHARE Multi-Academy Trust in July 2017 and brings with her a wealth of Human Resources experience having worked as a senior generalist across a range of industries from education software development and manufacturing, to premium brands and creative design.
 With a Masters in Personnel and Development from Westminster University, Marie has a passion for working with organisations to get the very best out of their people, from coaching individuals to realise their potential through to creating effective ways of working which drive clarity and accountability.

 Originally from London, Marie has a school age son and enjoys music, running (though she's definitely no Paula Radcliffe) and as many camping trips as the Yorkshire weather will allow.